colin-stubbs/compact_log/README.md

 # CompactLog

 A Certificate Transparency (CT) log implementation.
-CompactLog implements RFC 6962 Certificate Transparency APIs on top of SlateDB to explore how LSM-tree storage can address traditional CT log scalability challenges.
+CompactLog implements the RFC 6962 Certificate Transparency API on top of SlateDB to explore how LSM-tree storage can address traditional CT log scalability challenges.

 ## Overview